ayimany/itesm-potionmaker/README.md

 ## Under which circumstances does it not work?

 If you don't wanna have fun, then it doesn't work.
-Apart from that, every aspect of the game should be tightly controlled and errors shouldn't be leaking.
+Apart from that, every aspect of the game should be tightly controlled.
+Just don't input strings where you're being asked for numbers, please.
-Can't say the same about memory though (Of course, I am joking).

 ## UML Diagram

-Mmmh, standards
+Mmmh, standards.

+The UML diagram is far tool large to render in a single PNG in a README.
+Please check out the [PDF version](README.md).

 ![UML Diagram](UML-Diagram.png)